 Students at St Mary's benefit from an excursion program which is designed to support classroom learning.
 Below is a general guide to this program.

-Class Level Term Details Approximate cost
+Class Level Term Details

-5 3 School camp \$240
+6 1 Brisbane - 4-day camp

-6 3 Brisbane - 4 day camp \$400
+5 3 School camp

-5 4 Leadership Day \$20
+5 4 Leadership Day